coder3101/protols/README.md

 ### Rename Symbols

 Allows renaming of symbols like messages and enums, along with all their usages across packages.
 Currently, renaming fields within symbols is not supported directly.

+### Find References

+Allows user defined types like messages and enums can be checked for references.
+Nested fields are completely supported.

 ---